danielmakcy/DVD-Rental/README.md

 With these insights, businesses can make informed decisions, optimize their operations, and drive growth and success.

+Detailed result can be found in the RESULT folder.

 Original dataset on PostgreSQL : https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/